 Andrea Karduss, Secretary

-Andrea Karduss was born in Venezuela and came to the US 6-1/2 years ago.
+Andrea Karduss was born in Venezuela and came to the US in 2014.
 She studied Biomedical Engineering in Worcester Polytechnic Institute in Massachusetts.
 She moved to Memphis 2-1/2 years ago to work as a Clinical, Scientific, Medical Affairs Specialist at Smith & Nephew.
 Her focus is on data science and analysis for clinical studies with Smith & Nephew devices.
 She is passionate about nutrition and healthy lifestyles.
 She is certified as a Health Coach through the Institute of Integrative Nutrition.

-She is very excited to see how LifeDOC transforms the health of Memphian minorities.
+She is very excited to see how Lifedoc Health transforms the health of Memphian minorities.